strimzi/strimzi.github.io/_posts/2022-01-10-reassign-partitions.md

 You can only remove one or more of the highest numbered pods from the cluster.
 For example, in a cluster of 5 brokers the pods are named `<CLUSTER-NAME>-kafka-0` up to `<CLUSTER-NAME>-kafka-4`.
 If you decide to scale down by two brokers, then `<CLUSTER-NAME>-kafka-4` and `<CLUSTER-NAME>-kafka-3` will be removed.

-### Preparing to scale down the number of Kafka Brokers

-This example will use a Kafka cluster deployed with the Strimzi Cluster Operator.
+ The next section will help you set up the environment for executing the above example ie setting up your kafka cluster, kafka topics and also configuring the Kafka user with required ACL's.

+Note: In case you already have the environoment set up, you can skip the next section.

+### Setting up the environment

-Before we start with anything, we have to install the Strimzi Cluster Operator and deploy the Kafka cluster.
+To get the kafka cluster up and running , we will first have to install the Strimzi Cluster Operator and then deploy the Kafka resource.
 You can install the Cluster Operator with any installation method you prefer.
-The Kafka cluster is then deployed with the PLAIN listener enabled on port 9092.
+The Kafka cluster is then deployed with the plain listener enabled on port 9092.

-Example Kafka configuration with PLAIN authentication.
+Example Kafka configuration with plain listener.
 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2
 kind: Kafka